- I have gone on a few trips with the exchange students that are also staying in Sicily; they are a really awesome group of kids.

 In Italy Finally!

 The Alps.
-It is a cool experience to see when the ground
+It is a cool experience to see when the ground is so high, the clouds run into it. |

 When I got to Catania, I found my host family and we went to their house.
 Italian drivers are crazy!
 When we got there, they showed me my room and let me have a few hours to myself.
 I unpacked and took a nap because I was exhausted!
 Then we went to the supermarket which happened to be inside the mall.
 It was like Aldi where you have to put in money to get a shopping cart and then you have to buy bags at checkout.
 It was a very interesting first Italian experience.
 They have a lot of the same foods we do (Just with different names).
 They have Coke and Pepsi here.
 We didn't buy any, but I did see some Diet Coke (called "Coca-Cola light" here)!
 After shopping, we went back home.
 We unloaded the groceries and then went upstairs where my host grandma's apartment is and had dinner with her and my host cousins because it was her birthday.
 I would tell you what I ate if I had any idea!
 After dinner we went back downstairs and I took a shower (which was really difficult because I am used to very hot water and good water pressure).
 Then, I went to sleep.